Toplessness: Brazil

 The Article 233 of the Chapter VI of the Title VI of the Penal Code asserts that indecent exposure (known in Portuguese as ato obsceno, meaning "obscene act") is a wrongdoing act punished with imprisonment or fine, but does not specify what are the nude parts of the human body which could be fitted on this misdemeanor.
 Despite this vagueness, female toplessness tends to be considered an "obscene act" by the Brazilian authorities, and the practice has been frequently repressed, including some arrests made by the police throughout the years.

 Generally, the practice of topless sunbathing by women has been accepted only in official nude beaches and in some private naturist clubs.
 However, for many years, there has been one notable exception: the Carnival in Rio de Janeiro.
 During the famous two-night parades yearly held by 12 samba schools (6 on each day) at the Sambadrome Marquês de Sapucaí, the official policy is that only the genital area cannot be publicly shown (in this case all nude men and women must wear a merkin, which is known in Portuguese as tapa-sexo, roughly translated as "sex cover").
 Thus, both men and women can openly expose their bare breasts and buttocks to the public during the marches without any problem.

 Since the early 2010s, there are reports of some small and sporadic protests, especially in some beaches located in Rio de Janeiro.
 These protests are called in Portuguese toplessaços (a portmanteau of the English word "toplessness" and the Portuguese suffix "-aço", translated from the Spanish "-azo", which denotes a hitting action).
 In each protest, a group of women, soon after being reunited, decide to quickly take off all clothes they were wearing above the waist (including bras, bikinis or any other tops), culminating in a state of public "breast-flashing" for a few minutes before putting on their clothes again.
 This way, these are considered a kind of topless flash mob protests.
 The purpose of these protests is to claim for the official legalization of female toplessness in Brazil under the principle of gender equality.

+In 2022, Congressman Paulo Ramos (PDT) introduced a bill aiming to legalize toplessness in the country.
+The bill is still pending as of 2026.